 Please specify that you are applying for this particular project.

-Application deadline: 1st February 2019 with interviews (either in person or by Skype) being held on or around March and decisions being made by April.
+Application deadline: 10 June 2019 with interviews (either in person or by Skype) being held on or around end of June and decisions being made by July.